October is finally here. Which means one thing.

 I find this time of year to be quite busy in the decorating department.

-September 1st, time to bring out the pumpkins and fall decor.
+When September arrives it’s time to bring out the pumpkins and fall decor.
 It doesn’t matter that it’s still 90 degrees outside here in Missouri.

 For me, September 1st marks the beginning of fall (not September 23rd as my daughter keeps trying to tell me).